ANewSmurf/LSV-Polars-Chart/README.md

 ## Contributing
-Please read through the [contributing guidelines](https://github.com/toxcct/VRPolarsChart/blob/main/.github/CONTRIBUTING.md).
+Please read through the [contributing guidelines](https://github.com/ANewSmurf/LSV-Polars-Chart/blob/main/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-All HTML, CSS and Javascript should conform to the [Code Guide](https://github.com/toxcct/VRPolarsChart/blob/main/.github/CODE_GUIDE.md).
+All HTML, CSS and Javascript should conform to the [Code Guide](https://github.com/ANewSmurf/LSV-Polars-Chart/blob/main/.github/CODE_GUIDE.md).

-Editor preferences are available in the [editor config](https://github.com/toxcct/VRPolarsChart/blob/main/.editorconfig) for easy use in common text editors.
+Editor preferences are available in the [editor config](https://github.com/ANewSmurf/LSV-Polars-Chart/blob/main/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.

 ## Versioning
 For transparency into the release cycle and in striving to maintain backward compatibility, The **Polars Chart** and **Polars Generator** Apps are maintained under [the Semantic Versioning guidelines](https://semver.org/).

-See [the Releases section of the GitHub project](https://github.com/toxcct/VRPolarsChart/releases) for changelogs for each release version of VRPolarsChart.
+See [the Releases section of the GitHub project](https://github.com/ANewSmurf/LSV-Polars-Chart/releases) for changelogs for each release version of LSV VR Polars Chart.

 ## Modernisation